grapestone5321/Generative_Adversarial_Networks/README.md

 Here we'll use the SVHN dataset again and attempt to classify the images with a large proportion of the labels dropped.

 As a heads up, this material is cutting edge and is more difficult to understand and implement than what you've seen before.
 But, you'll learn a lot and see some really cool results.

+## Project: Face Generation
+### Introduction
+In this project, you'll use generative adversarial networks to generate new images of faces.